 At 16, Allie began volunteering for SPUR Therapeutic Riding Center in New Jersey.
 On her first day volunteering, Allie knew this was something she wanted to be involved with for a very long time.
 Allie continued to volunteer with SPUR for 8 years and was also camp director for the Girl Scouts of the Jersey Shore’s horseback riding program.

 In 2008, Allie moved to California and began volunteering and eventually working at a therapeutic riding center in San Diego.
-Here she met fellow friend and colleague Katie Wooldridge who shared the same passion for horses and therapeutic riding as she did.
+Here she met fellow friend and colleague Katie Cram who shared the same passion for horses and therapeutic riding as she did.
 In 2010, Allie began her journey to become a PATH Intl. certified riding instructor and passed her certification that same year.
 In 2014, Katie, Allie, and fellow horse and therapeutic riding enthusiast Wayne Jackson, finally decided it was time to open a new therapeutic riding center for the community.
+Allie is always looking for ways to further her knowledge and help grow the therapeutic riding community, in 2017 she became a PATH Mentor to help teach others with a passion for therapeutic riding.

 As a young girl Amanda had a passion for horses, with posters covering every wall in her bedroom.
 For Amanda’s 10th birthday, her parents surprised her with riding lessons and her passion grew from there.
 By the time Amanda was 15 she was an assistant instructor, and by 16, the camp director at the barn where she was riding.
 After graduating high school she moved to San Diego for college, and took a year off from riding and teaching.